Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 Shisha-Pangma, 2002 (Head - E. Ilyinsky).

-Memoirs of participants of Kazakhstani expeditions about previous ascents of eight-thousanders:
+Memoirs of participants of Kazakh expeditions about previous ascents of eight-thousanders:

-Denis Urubko "Everest Diary"March 2002, after the first attempt to traverse Lhotse-Everest (was published on the site Mountain.cit.kz, now closed)
+Denis Urubko "Everest Diary"March 2002, after the first attempt at the Lhotse-Everest traverse (was published on the website Mountain.cit.kz, now closed)

 Denis Urubko Fragments of the diary of the second Lhotse-Everest expedition May 2001, after the expedition